mhrimaz/AwesomeJavaFX/README.md

 ----

 ## Libraries, Tools and Projects
+- [jpro](http://www.jpro.io) - JavaFX for the Browser. jpro is a new technology which brings Java back into the browser - without Java Plugin.
 - [JFoenix](http://www.jfoenix.com/) - JavaFX Material Design Library.
 JFoenix is an open source Java library, that implements Google Material Design using Java components.
 - [CalendarFX](http://dlsc.com/products/calendarfx/) - CalendarFX is a calendar framework for JavaFX 8.
 It contains a set of professional custom controls, which can be used to implement a calendar UI for any kind of application.
 - [FlexGanttFX](http://dlsc.com/products/flexganttfx/) - FlexGanttFX is the most advanced JavaFX-based Gantt charting framework currently available for Java.